MichaelGee/MichaelGee/README.md

 ### Hi there 👋

 I write code for frontend applications.
-I strive to create the best user interface and best user experience.
+I strive to create the best user interface and the best user experience.
 I am quite familiar with JavaScript and Typescript.
-Frameworks I use most of the time are ReactJs, NextJs, GraphQL, and VueJs.
+The frameworks I use most of the time are ReactJs, NextJs, GraphQL, and VueJs.

 <!--
 **MichaelGee/MichaelGee** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.